hashicorp/terraform-website/content/source/docs/cloud/sentinel/sentinel-tf-012.html.md

 ### Changes Affecting Resources Being Destroyed but not Re-created

-In Terraform 0.11, when a resource is being destroyed but not re-created, it's [`diff`](./import/tfplan.html#value-diff) value in the `tfplan` import is empty while its [`applied`](./import/tfplan.html#value-applied) value has data.
-In Terraform 0.12, the situation is reversed; the `diff` value has data while the `applied` value is empty.
+In Terraform 0.11, when a resource is being destroyed but not re-created, it's [`diff`](./import/tfplan.html#value-diff) value in the `tfplan` import is empty.
+In Terraform 0.12, however, the `diff` value does has data.
+For both versions of Terraform, the [`applied`](./import/tfplan.html#value-applied) value will be absent.

-It is therefore recommended to check whether Terraform 0.12 resources are being destroyed and not re-created in all Sentinel policies that use the `tfplan` import and the `applied` value in order to avoid `undefined` values in your functions and rules.
+It is therefore recommended to check whether resources are being destroyed and not re-created in all Sentinel policies that use the `tfplan` import and the `applied` value in order to avoid `undefined` values in your functions and rules.

 Before Terraform 0.12 was released, some Sentinel policies tested whether a resource was being destroyed and not re-created by testing the condition `length(r.diff) == 0`.
-However, that cannot be used with Terraform 0.12 since the `diff` will not be empty for such a resource.
+However, that cannot be used with Terraform 0.12.

 Fortunately, after Terraform 0.12 was released, new [`destroy`](./import/tfplan.html#value-destroy) and [`requires_new`](./import/tfplan.html#value-requires_new) values were added to the `tfplan` import.
-Since these values are available with both Terraform 0.11 and 0.12, you can now simply test `r.destroy and not r.requires_new` to see if a resource is being destroyed and not re-created with both versions of Terraform.
+Since these values are available both for Terraform 0.11 and 0.12, you can now simply test `r.destroy and not r.requires_new` to see if a resource is being destroyed and not re-created with both versions of Terraform.